altocodenl/cell/readme.md

    - test ascending funarg (return function)
 - loop
 - error (catch)
-- query (general call to get matching paths)
+- search (general call to get matching paths)
 - replace (macro)
 - wall (block walking up, but not down)
+- Recursive lambdas by referencing itself?
+- Parsing issues:
+   - Distinguishing literal dots in hashes.
+   - Multiline texts in the middle of paths that then have one below that's indented up (or further) than the position of the multiline text in the previous path.

 ### Database

-- Sublinear get
+- Sublinear search
    - Set from a path to all its following steps (just the next one)
    - Set from a step (by value) to all its prefixes

+Cell engines (dbs):
+- Disk (improve efficiency enough so that it's at least linear)
+- Redis (with aof)
+- Postgres

 ### Service

+- Altocookies: login with email with link (no password) or oauth with providers that always provide email (google)
-- Make a queue per cell to process things.
-Take cb.
+- Make a queue per cell to process calls.
+Take cb as argument.
 - ai
 - outbound http
-- email
+- inbound email
-- auth
 - domain
+- Encrypted (password/passkey protected) dumps/restores
+- PWAs out of the box.

 ## Illustrated use cases